 The Insight Phase

-Once we've validated our vision, we collect and analyze detailed loss and financial information, develop a series of alternative outcome scenarios, and help our clients select the most appropriate course of action based on the degree to which the indicated outcomes conform to our initial vision
+Once we identified the preferred strategy (ies) we will refine the quantitative and qualitative issues and help our clients select the most appropriate course of action based on the degree to which the indicated outcomes conform to our initial vision.

 The Results Phase